Please refer to the following frequently asked questions.

 No. Danbury Youth Baseball is bound by the rules established by Babe Ruth & Cal Ripken Baseball.
 There are specific age cut offs for each level of play and DYB is prohibited from moving kids up.
 Please visit our “About Us” link and then view the division pages for specific age groupings.

-My neighbor has a child who was moved up in the fall, I though you couldn’t move players up to the next division?
+My neighbor has a child who was moved up in the fall, I thought you couldn’t move players up to the next division?

 In the fall, players who will reach the required minimum age for the next division are offered the option to play in that league.
 Players who participated on a summer travel team also have the option to move up.